giantswarm/docs/src/content/getting-started/prepare-your-provider-account/aws/_index.md

 #### 2. Create the role metadata {#iam-capa-controller-role-basic}

-Now move to the IAM [Roles](https://console.aws.amazon.com/iam/home#/roles) subsection, and hit the **Create role** button.
-In the following screen, when asked to _Select type of trusted entity_ chose _AWS account_.
+Now move to the IAM [Roles](https://console.aws.amazon.com/iam/home#/roles) subsection, and hit the __Create role__ button.
+In the following screen, when asked to _Select the type of trusted entity_, choose _AWS account_.

 ![AWS IAM console: Create role](aws-roles-create-role.png)

-The **Account ID** you enter is the ID of the AWS account where management cluster is running.
-Could it be the current account in case you running all your infrastructure in a single account or different one if you are using separate accounts for management and workload clusters.
+The __Account ID__ you enter is the ID of the AWS account where the management cluster is running.
+Could it be the current account in case you are running all your infrastructure in a single account or a different one if you are using separate accounts for management and workload clusters?

-It is important that the **Require external ID** and **Require MFA** options remain unchecked!
+It is crucial that the __Require external ID__ and __Require MFA__ options remain unchecked!

 Then, please go ahead and proceed to the next step.

 #### 3. Attach all policies to role {#iam-capa-controller-role-policy}

-Now you need to go through all the policies created before and attach to the node.
-Search for installation name, select the policies and hit the **Next** button.
+Now, you must go through all the policies created before and attach them to the node.
+Search for the installation name, select the policies and hit the __Next__ button.

 ![AWS IAM console: Attach policies](aws-roles-attach-policy.png)